Spring 2019 Semester

 All office hour times are posted on the course calendar at the bottom of the Schedule page on the course website.
-TA office hours are held Rice 340 or OLS 018.
+TA office hours are held in (location TBD).
 Professor office hours are held in Rice 401.
 Note that we will update this calendar for any and all office hour changes due to the changing needs of the course.
 Students should refer to this calendar before going to any office hours.

 Textbook: Object-Oriented and Classical Software Engineering - By Stephen Schach

 Analyzes modern software engineering practice for multi-person projects; methods for requirements specification, design, implementation, verification, and maintenance of large software systems; advanced software development techniques and large project management approaches; project planning, scheduling, resource management, accounting, configuration control, and documentation.
 Prerequisite: CS 2150 with a grade of C- or higher.

 - Develop an understanding of how to specify, design, and implement a complex software entity that involves many aspects of modern software systems.

 - Master a number of modern tools and a number of difficult technical fields.